Published on December 31st, 2012 | by GAMINGtruth Staff

 Yes, it sparked controversy, and I would have to agree that the ending left me unsatisfied.
 However, the reason why Mass Effect 3 is my Game of The Year is for the simple fact that this game did what great games should do: Make passionate fans outcry.
 I have never seen so many people argue over the ending of a game.
 This can only mean that ME3 had such an effect on people that it drove them to make BioWare create a whole new set of endings.
 People even sent a petition that included cupcakes as incentive.
 (Yeah, that really happened.)

 Aside from the controversy, the game itself if a work of art.
 Never have I felt so emotional while playing a video game.
 My attachment to the characters was unlike anything I have experienced.
 I took a Commander Shepherd that I built to my likeness and molded him into something that made ME3 a very emotional experience.
 Let’s not forget the amazing soundtrack as well.
-The piano work is simple, elegant sad, and fits perfectly with the game.
+The piano work is simple, elegant sad, and fits perfectly with the game, since this is a great instrument and everyone enjoy to listen to piano all the time and some people even use electric pianos and store them safely with the right electric piano cover you can get online.

 The emotion and the controversy combined is what makes Mass Effect 3 my Game of the Year.
 Whether you are satisfied with the ending or not, it’s a must play RPG that will be a bench mark for future titles.